 What curricula and/or approaches are implemented in the Child Development Center?

 We implement the Program for Infant/Toddler Care Approach (PITC) approach in our infant and toddler classrooms.
 The PITC approach to care emphasizes developing responsive relationships with infants and their families.
-The preschool curriculum encompasses a variety of educational approaches including the Reggio Emilia inspired Project Approach, Child Centered Emergent Curriculum, and Creative Curriculum to provide rich experiences for the children.
+The preschool curriculum encompasses a variety of educational approaches including the Reggio Emilia inspired Project Approach and Child Centered Emergent Curriculum to provide rich experiences for the children.

 Does my child need to be potty-trained to be enrolled at the Center?